Policy 5408 - Vehicle Use Policy

 Effective Date: 11/21/2007

-Responsible Office: Assistant Vice President for Administration and Facilities
+Responsible Office: Associate Vice President for Administration and Facilities

 No person may operate a University vehicle unless they are an employee of Louisiana Tech University authorized by their immediate supervisor.
 No employee may operate a University vehicle unless they have met the conditions of the University Driver Safety Program.